JossueE/Local-LLM-for-Robots/README.md

 <h2 id="contributing">🤝 Contributing</h2>
 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For major changes, open an issue first to discuss what you would like to change.

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some amazing feature'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Open a Pull Request.

 ---